sofian/machine-as-artist-paper/Notes.md

 Question: Does artist = author? (if so, then we have answered our question)

+## Creativity vs Creation

+Creativity = The capacity or ability to create something.

+Creation = The act of creating something.

 ## References

 Charnley, et al., “On the Notion of Framing in Computational Creativity”: context matters.
 “The artifact...has no meaning outside of title etc.” http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.298.7711&rep=rep1&type=pdf Maybe machines can generate their own aesthetic context?